Bayesian reconstruction of memories stored in neural networks from their connectivity

 An interesting variation of the rectified Hopfield model is its sparse version, where only a fraction $0\le\rho\le1$ of the components $x_{ij}$ of a pattern $\vx_i$ are non-zero.
 The prior distribution then becomes

 where $\delta(\cdot)$ is the Kronecker delta.
 This prior has mean $\langle x \rangle=0_p$, where $0_p$ is a vector of $p$ zeros, and covariance $\langle x x^\top \rangle=\rho \mI_p$.
+We emphasize again that these patterns represent a deviation of neuronal activity from its mean - in this case $\pm 1$ represents an increase/decrease activity, while 0 represents no change in activity in a given pattern.
 The state evolution will interpolate between an order parameter that is all zeros for an estimator that is drawn from the prior distribution and completely uncorrelated with the ground truth, and $M=\rho \mI_P$ for perfect reconstruction.
-We are thus motivated to use the ansatz $M^t = a^t \mI_P$.
-The threshold function then becomes
+We delegate the mathematical details to the Methods section, and focus here on the performance of the algorithm.